 We may also have a third party actively participate in the execution of our activities and our marketing activities.
 We have signed processing agreements with these organisations.
 These processors can only process personal data at our request and under our control, uniquely for the purposes we determine and in the strictest confidentiality.
 We actively ensure that our processors comply with security obligations.

-When we use processors located outside the European Economic Area (EEA) or processors who themselves use processors located outside the European Economic Area (EEA), we implement the appropriate safeguards referred to in article 46 of the GDPR, such as the use of standard data protection clauses approved by the European Commission (Standard Contractual Clauses) or, for processors located in the United States, we ensure compliance by these parties with the safeguards set out in the Privacy Shield.
+When we use processors located outside the European Economic Area (EEA) or processors who themselves use processors located outside the European Economic Area (EEA), we implement the appropriate safeguards referred to in article 46 of the GDPR, such as the use of standard data protection clauses approved by the European Commission (Standard Contractual Clauses).

 We guarantee that any person who processes personal data under our responsibility is bound by a duty of confidentiality.
 These persons are employees, temporary staff, contract workers, temporary workers or (employees of) suppliers.